name is Evelyn

 have never performed maintenance of any kind although they

-are getting a little hard to pedal.
+were getting a little hard to pedal.
 We recently found out

 that is due to wear caused by not oiling the rear axle

-plan to retire soon.
 Rather than repairing our trikes, we

 purchased two new three speed trikes with rear coaster